cbiffle/brittle-kernel/doc/manual/arch/syscalls.rst

 The received Gate key brand (in ``r10``/``r11``) can be used to distinguish callers from one another, encode application-defined permissions, etc.

+If a program tries to receive using a key that doesn't permit it (including keys to objects that are not Gates) it will instead receive an exception message.